AltBrian379/movie-review-website/README.md

-# WouldYouWatchItAgain.com
+# WouldYouWatchItAgain Full Stack Project
 ### An Alternative Movie Review Website.
 ## Summary

-A full stack web application to implement a movie review website.
+A full stack project to implement a movie review website.
 It is made with minimal frameworks.
 This project emulates a software development cycle from conceptualization to implementation.
 This application is being built using pure HTML and CSS for better understanding of the tools.
 ### This Project is currently under development.

 ## Programming Languages and Programs Used